What is intimacy direction and does my production need an id?

 If you haven't already noticed, there is a large shift happening in our industry.
 A shift rooted in the necessity for change in creative spaces that honors the actor's boundaries and the way we both discuss, shape, and choreograph intimate movement on the stage.
 The seeds of this movement were planted around 10 years ago when advanced movement specialists realized the need for repeatable, safe, choreography and the handling of sexual intimacy in rehearsal rooms.

-I started my ID training in 2020 with IDC (Intimacy Directors and Coordinators) and am currently in the first certification cohort training under master teachers and industry professionals, Claire Warden and Cha Ramos.
+I started my ID training in 2020 with IDC (Intimacy Directors and Coordinators) and just recentlt became fully certified under master teachers and industry professionals, Claire Warden and Cha Ramos.
 Check out some of the FAQ below and let's work together toward making our industry a safer, more supportive space for ALL artists.

 1) I'm producing a live performance but am not sure I need an ID?
 What should I do?